 Students engage in the general curriculum with design theory, history, technical skills, and participate in studio classes addressing residential and commercial spaces including health care, retail, office environments, hospitality, furniture design and specialized projects for children, seniors, and others in need of supportive spaces.
 The curriculum prepares students to work in interior design firms, as interior designers in architectural firms, or in many other design-related settings.

-The Department’s mission is to provide students the knowledge necessary to pursue careers as interior designers who create functional, sustainable and beautiful environments that positively impact human health, safety and well-being.
+The Department’s mission is to provide students the knowledge necessary to pursue careers as designers who create functional, sustainable and beautiful environments that positively impact human health, safety and well-being.
 To this end, the Department imparts the values of human-centered and equitable design, evidence-based design processes and creative and critical thinking so that students create well-designed spaces where people live, work, and thrive.

 As designers, we believe that well-designed spaces have the potential to positively impact human well-being.
 As faculty, we strive to impart the following human-centered values to our students:

 The FSU Interior Design program resides in the Department of Interior Architecture & Design.
-The department name accurately describes the work students engage in while in school and out in the workforce.
-Students are heavily involved in shaping interior space.
+Students are heavily involved in shaping interior space and hence, the department name accurately describes the work students engage in while in school and out in the workforce.
 The undergraduate program leading to the bachelor’s degree (either BS or BA) is accredited by the Council for Interior Design Accreditation (CIDA), https://accredit-id.org, 206 Grandville Avenue, Suite 350, Grand Rapids MI, 49503.
 The CIDA-accredited program prepares students for entry-level interior design practice, for advanced study, and to apply for membership in professional interior design organizations.
 The bachelor’s degree granted by Florida State University meets the educational requirements for eligibility to take the National Council for Interior Design Qualification Examination (NCIDQ Exam).
 For more information about NCIDQ eligibility visit: https://www.cidq.org/paths.
 It is important to note that students remaining in the state of Florida will be eligible (upon passage of the NCIDQ) to be voluntarily registered as interior designers.
 Because our program name is interior design, FSU diplomas read “interior design.”
 Please contact the department for any clarification.